jizhihang/Visual-Phrases/README.md

 ## Updates:
 - 2/16/19 - First Model Trained.
 67% top-1 accuracy on test dataset.
 - 3/02/19 - Model 2 69% top-1 accuracy.
-- 3/18/19 - Pushed Matlab script that finds individual subjects and potential subject/object
+- 3/18/19 - Completed Matlab script that finds individual subjects and potential subject/object
 	    pairings and returns the associated feature vectors.
 	    Feature vectors were then classified using Model 2 and Top-3 potential classes were identified.